+There is currently a shortage of skilled personnel in our industry, which is likely to continue.
+As a result, competition for skilled personnel is intense and the turnover rate can be high.
+We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
+In addition, the available pool of skilled employees may be further reduced if immigration laws change in a manner that increases restrictions on immigration.
 Further, failure to succeed in preclinical studies or clinical trials may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit or loss of the services of any executive, key employee, consultant or advisor may impede the progress of our research, development and commercialization objectives.
-Additionally, our common stock is currently trading at a price below the exercise price of most of our outstanding stock options.
+Additionally, our common stock is currently trading at a price below the exercise price of many of our outstanding options.
 As a result, these "underwater" options are less useful as a motivation and retention tool for our existing employees.